 Elisa Lähde, Assistant Professor of Architecture (landscape architecture) from Aalto University presented ways in which our (human) relationship to nature has affected urban planning in history and how it still affects today.
 Lähde has a wide experience in the field of sustainable urban planning and green infrastructure.
 In addition to finishing a PHD on co-creation and multifunctional green infrastructure, she has 17 years’ work experience in the field.

 As Lähde explained, we humans are ecosystem engineers: animals that create, significantly modify, maintain and destroy habitats.
 In this sense we are like elephants and beavers, for example, only the effect of our actions is and has been usually a negative one.
 However, it’s good to remember that we are capable of creating positive change.
 For this, Lähde argued, it’s important to take different ecosystem information and ecosystem services (cultural, provisioning, regulating and maintenance) into account.
-She presented some interesting examples from landscape architecture in Helsinki, among for example wetland in Vauhtitie and plans for Verkkosaari.
+She presented some interesting examples from landscape architecture in Helsinki, among for example a wetland in Vauhtitie and plans for Verkkosaari.